walkerning/aw_nas/README.md

 ### Plugin mechanism
 `aw_nas` provides a simple plugin mechanism to support adding additional components or extending existing components outside the package.
 During initialization, all python scripts (files whose name ends with `.py`, except those starts with `test_`) under `~/awnas/plugins/` will be imported.
 Thus the components defined in these files will be registered automatically.

-For example, to reproduce FBNet [Wu et. al., CVPR 2019], we add the implmentation of FBNet primitive blocks in `examples/plugins/fbnet/fbnet_plugin.py`, and register these primitives using `aw_nas.ops.register_primitive`.
-To reuse most of the codes of `DiffSuperNet` implmentation (used by DARTS [Liu et. al., ICLR 2018], SNAS [Xie et. al., ICLR 2018], etc.), we create a class `WeightInitDiffSuperNet` that inherits from `DiffSuperNet`, and the only difference is an additional weights initialization tailored for FBNet.
-Besides, an objective `LatencyObjective` that calculates the loss as a weighted sum of the latency loss and the cross entropy loss is implemented.
+For example, to reproduce FBNet [Wu et. al., CVPR 2019], we add the implementation of FBNet primitive blocks in `examples/plugins/fbnet/fbnet_plugin.py`, and register these primitives using `aw_nas.ops.register_primitive`.
+To reuse most of the codes of `DiffSuperNet` implementation (used by DARTS [Liu et. al., ICLR 2018], SNAS [Xie et. al., ICLR 2018], etc.), we create a class `WeightInitDiffSuperNet` that inherits from `DiffSuperNet`, and the only difference is an additional weights initialization tailored for FBNet.
+Besides, an objective `LatencyObjective` is implemented, which calculates the loss as a weighted sum of the latency loss and the cross-entropy loss.

 Under `examples/plugins/robustness` is the plugin modules for implementing Neural Architecture Search for Adversarial Robustness.
 For example, various objectives for adversarial robustness evaluation is defined.
 A new search space with varying node input degrees is defined, since dense connection an important property for adversarial robustness, whereas ENAS/DARTS search spaces constrain the node input degrees to be less or equal than 2.
-Several supernets (`weights_manager`) are implemented with adversarial examples cache to avoid re-generate adversarial example for the same sub-network multiple times.
+Several supernets (`weights_manager`) are implemented with adversarial examples cache to avoid re-generate adversarial samples for the same sub-network multiple times.

 Besides definitions of new components, you can also use this mechanism to do monkey-patch tricks.
 For an example, there are various fixed-point plugins under `examples/research/ftt-nas/fixed_point_plugins/`.
 In these plugins, the primitives such as `nn.Conv2d` and `nn.Linear` is patched to be modules with quantization and fault injection functionalities.

-## Hardware related: Hardware profiling and parsing
+## Hardware-related: Hardware profiling and parsing

 See [Hardware related](doc/hardware.md) for the flow and example of hardware profiling and parsing.